On this page:

 On their Work and Arthritis page, Arthritis Research UK provides help answering these questions: What problems can arthritis cause at work?
 What can I do to help myself at work?
 Who can I talk to about work and arthritis?
 How can my colleagues or employer help?
 How can the Government help me at work?
 Should I keep working?

 NRAS – Living with RA – Work

 The National Rheumatoid Arthritis Society has compiled their reports and articles pertaining to RA and work into this NRAS resource page.
 It features the I Want to Work booklet, and many other useful documents, including: Overcoming problems at work; When an Employee has Rheumatoid Arthritis; Ill Health Retirement information; European Fit for Work report; RA and Work – NRAS Scottish Work Survey 2010.

-NASS provides free information for employees and employers on managing Ankylosing Spondylitis at work.
+NASS provides free information for employees and employers on managing axial SpA (AS) at work.